onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.13: Phonebook database, step1

-Change the fetching of all phonebook entries so that the data is <i>fetched from the database</i>.
+Change the fetching of all phonebook entries so that the data is **fetched from the database**.

 Verify that the frontend works after the changes have been made.